Revista Electrónica de Investigación Educativa

 As regard to the second, the problem concerning the lack of analysis in the university context is observed, and it highlights the utmost importance to collect empirical information on this matter, since the number of research works is limited (Hativa, 2000; Lantz and Kass, 1987; Van Driel, Bulte and Verloop, 2005).

-Studies based on cognitive psychology, consider the possibility of interpreting individuals’actions in terms of their mental representations and processes.
+II.1 Conceptual Framework Studies based on cognitive psychology, consider the possibility of interpreting individuals’actions in terms of their mental representations and processes.
 From a cognitive perspective, the subject comprehends the object and creates representations to interpret it.
+Conceptions of learning may come from different representational levels; nonetheless, there is a continuum including all implicit theories on the topic, including the explicit knowledge.
+Together, the three aforementioned domain theories constitute a theoretical approach, which gives information on the most important positions found.

 These representations are information units that individuals manage and process, and they account for mental constructions through which individuals understand the world.
 The notion derives from the assumption that there is a language in thought, a collection of mental representations that work as immediate objects of the mental process control (Martínez Freire, 2002).
 This perspective considers an elemental difference between perceptions and representations: objects of perception are perceptible for several individuals; while contents of perception are individual.